Kunstmaan/snipsonian/README.md

     yarn run serve-build

 ## New Versions
-When it's time to move to a new version, here are the steps to use:
+When it's time to move to a new version, here's what to do:

-* ...
-* ...
-* Recreate the prevVersionsList.json file:

-        yarn run createPrevVersionsList

-* Build the public folder:

-        yarn build
+        yarn version --new-version [patch|minor|major]

-* Success
+That's it!
+The script will make sure all files are copied from 'src' to 'prev_versions', everything is set up correctly and pushed under a new tag to git.

 ## Gatsby

 The documentation site is using Gatsby.

 Some gatsby specials:
-* wrapRootComponentWithReduxAndIntlProvider (gatsby-browser.js & gatsby-ssr.js)
+* wrapRootComponentWithRedux (gatsby-browser.js & gatsby-ssr.js)

 ## License